lrzhang/SimpleTodo/README.md

-# Project 1 - SimpleTodo
+# Pre-work - Simple Todo

-SimpleTodo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**SimpleTodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Lee Zhang
+Submitted by: **Lee Zhang**

 Time spent: 12 hours spent in total